British Prime Minister Liz Truss resigns after weeks of criticism and turmoil

 Together with her friend and political ally Kwasi Kwarteng, Truss had entered office promising to cut taxes and kickstart the country's economic growth through a form of "trickle-down economics."
 But when Kwarteng announced major tax cuts to parliament, alongside new spending plans focused on protecting households from high energy prices, the country's currency plummeted in value, while the costs of government borrowing shot up.

+Under a scornful line of questioning Wednesday from her chief political antagonist, Labour leader Sir Keir Starmer, and amid jeers from opposition members, Truss insisted to parliament that she was a "fighter, not a quitter."

+Hours later, chaotic efforts to force Conservative legislators to vote symbolically in favor of fracking — another key element of her leadership platform — ended in accusations that members had been manhandled by her supporters into voting with her government.
+By Thursday morning, Truss confirmed she would be resigning her position.

-Truss had replaced Boris Johnson as PM this summer.
+Truss replaced Boris Johnson as prime minister in early September.
 Johnson was forced out by his party after questions were raised about his character amid a series of scandals.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.